grafana/k6-docs/docs/sources/v0.49.x/javascript-api/jslib/aws/SignatureV4/_index.md

 title: 'SignatureV4'
 head_title: 'SignatureV4'
 description: 'SignatureV4 is used to sign or pre-sign requests to AWS services using the Signature V4 algorithm'
-excerpt: 'SignatureV4 is used to sign and pre-sign requests to AWS services using the Signature V4 algorithm'
+description: 'SignatureV4 is used to sign and pre-sign requests to AWS services using the Signature V4 algorithm'
 weight: 00
 ---